gschool-blue-ocean/instructor-hub-20/README.md

 - Project Manager: Tailon Dow
 - UI Manager: Jacob Phillips and Israr Ali
-- Architecture Manager: Alex Peterec, Kendall Boone, and Weson Hilgenfeld
+- Architecture Manager: Alex Peterec, Kendall Boone, and Weston Hilgenfeld

 Working together as an Agile group, we worked hard to redesign this application visually and functionally per our client's needs.
 We've reworked the authentication system that correctly stores hashed passwords in the database and keeps the user logged in, reworked the whole UI to fit the clients needs, and cleaned up the entire database for seamless expereince.